Frequently Asked Questions

 Does Fluid use operational transforms?

-Fluid does not use Operational Transforms (OT), but we learned a tremendous amount from the literature on OT.
+Fluid does not use Operational Transforms (OTs), but we learned a tremendous amount from the literature on OT.
 While OT uses operations that can be applied out of order by transforming operations to account for recent changes, Fluid relies on a Total Order Broadcast to guarantee that all operations are applied in a specific order.

 Does Fluid use CRDT?